Electric activity at magnetic moment fragmentation in spin ice: Results

-{\bf Currents and orbital moments in a moment fragmentation state.} \ The situation with spontaneous currents and corresponding orbital moments, which may appear at certain magnetic configurations according to Eqs.\ (\ref{eq:j123}),~(\ref{eq:kappa123}), is considered in details in the Supplementary Information.
-In short, there appear such currents and orbital moments on monopoles and antimonopoles in pyrochlore spin-ice systems, and also in ``kagome-from-pyrochlores'', created by the replacement of triangular [111] layers in pyrochlores by nonmagnetic ions, keeping the kagome [111] layers magnetic.
+{\bf Currents and orbital moments in a moment fragmentation state.} \ The situation with spontaneous currents and corresponding orbital moments, which may appear at certain magnetic configurations according to Equations\ (\ref{eq:j123}),~(\ref{eq:kappa123}), is considered in details in the Supplementary Information.
+In short, there appear such currents and orbital moments on monopoles and antimonopoles in pyrochlore spin-ice systems, and also in ``kagome-from-pyrochlores'' (or tripod kagome), created by the replacement of triangular [111] layers in pyrochlores by nonmagnetic ions, keeping the kagome [111] layers magnetic~\cite{Paddison}.
 Spin orientation in such systems follows the same rule as in the underlying pyrochlores, i.e.\ the spins in both systems are noncoplanar, which leads to nontrivial effects connected with currents and orbital moments.
-The treatment presented in SI shows that the transition to a moment fragmentation state also modifies the pattern of currents and respective orbital moments, in such a way that these orbital moments $\vec L$ are {\it perfectly ordered} in kagome-from-pyrochlore systems in two sublattices (e.g.\ pointing up in monopoles and down in antimonopoles), and they are paired (with parallel $(\vec L, \vec L)$ moments) in pyrochlores but with such pairs remaining {\it disordered}.
-In general, orbital moments are parallel (or antiparallel) to the net spin of respective triangles or tetrahedra, i.e.\ at first glance they would not lead to any noteworthy physical effects, although this question deserves further study.
-In particular the presence of staggered currents (and corresponding staggered scalar spin chiralities) may have nontrivial implications in physical properties such as the anomalous Hall effect, cf.\ e.g.~\cite{Taguchi}.
+The treatment presented in the Supplementary Information shows that the transition to a moment fragmentation state also modifies the pattern of currents and respective orbital moments, in such a way that these orbital moments ${\bf L}$ are {\it perfectly ordered} in kagome-from-pyrochlore systems, and they are paired (with parallel $({\bf L}, {\bf L})$ moments) in pyrochlores, but with such pairs remaining {\it disordered}.
+In general, orbital moments are parallel (or antiparallel) to the net spin of respective triangles or tetrahedra, i.e.\ at first glance they would not lead to any noteworthy physical effects, but there may be interesting effects connected with the scalar spin chirality, see below.